-While the heart conditions in children, teens and young adults may have the same name as those in grownups, the approach to treatment may be very different.
-For starters, the size of the heart is different—smaller and constantly growing, changing and developing.
-Choosing a board-certified pediatric heart specialist ensures that your child's doctor has highly specialized training both in your child's diagnosis and in treating that diagnosis specifically in kids, teens and right into adulthood.
+When you're choosing a specialist you want someone who's really going to go to bat for your child.
+While the neurological conditions in children, teens and young adults may have the same name as those in grownups, the approach to treatment may be very different.
+For starters, the nervous system is continually developing and requires extensive knowledge in pediatrics, as well as neurology.
+Choosing a pediatric neurological specialist ensures that your child has a doctor with unique training, both in your child's diagnosis and in treating that diagnosis specifically in kids, teens and right into adulthood.

-A good place to begin your search is with your pediatrician.
+If your pediatrician recommends seeing a specialist, it's a good idea to check with your health plan to discuss your options.
+In most cases, your pediatrician will refer you to a specialist.
 He or she is familiar with your child, your family and your child's diagnosis and prognosis.
-Your pediatrician also knows which doctors specialize in your child's ailment and who is up to date on the most advanced treatments and care.
-It is alright to ask for more than one recommendation to ensure that you are able to find the specialist that who can best meet your child's and your family's needs.
+Your pediatrician also knows which doctors specialize in your child's particular condition, who is up to date on the most advanced treatments and care, and whose approach is right for your child's specific symptoms and diagnosis.
+It is alright to ask for more than one recommendation to ensure that you are able to find the specialist who can best meet your child's and your family's needs.

 Friends, family and even coworkers are good resources as well.
 Even if they don't have experience with your child's condition, they may know people who have gone through what you're experiencing.
 If there is a pediatric medical center near you, you may also want to check their website to learn more about the specialists there.

-Again, these questions are a good starting point but please add any additional questions you may have that are important to your decision-making process.
+Again, these questions are a good starting point but please add any additional questions you may have that are important to you.